 Yellow Flag Signs

-The medical fraternity often uses the Yellow Flag Signs across the world to identify individuals at risk of developing chronic pain related disability.
-I would suggest, patients should use it as a self-risk assessment tool in identifying themselves and to seek appropriate help from friends, family, and healthcare providers.
+The medical community uses “Yellow Flag Signs” worldwide to identify individuals at risk of developing chronic pain-related disability.
+Patients can also use these signs for self-risk assessment and seek appropriate help from friends, family, and healthcare providers.
 Yellow Flag Signs include:

-Negative thoughts about back pain being harmful
+- Negative thoughts about back pain being harmful

-Fear that pain will increase with activity
+- Fear that pain will increase with activity

-Low moral thoughts, depression and social withdrawal
+- Low morale, depression, and social withdrawal

-Increased intake of alcohol and other substances
+- Increased intake of alcohol and other substances

-Social and financial problems
+- Social and financial problems

 Red Flag Signs